-After all this soap opera, I thought the game was over.
-At the end, Elink Vietnam would have learned a lesson, I thought (sigh!).
-I expected they would return my original University degree and my TEFL certification and other documents… Well, guess what?
+After all this soap opera, I accepted it because they had taken a lot of energy from me and I all I wanted was this nightmare to be over.
+Actually, I thought it was over.
+At the end, Elink Vietnam would have learned a lesson (sigh!).
+I expected they would return my original University degree and my TEFL certification and other documents after they gave me the money… Well, guess what?
 Once again, they never replied any e-mails.

 Another chapter of the Elink Vietnam´s nightmare

-Weeks after I got the payment, I texted the Elink Vietnam ´s representative, saying I wouldn´t waste any more time waiting for them.
-They answered that they didn´t have the documents, as they were sent to the Ministry of Labour – again, according to them- to cancel my Working Permit.
+Weeks after I got the payment, I texted their representative, saying I wouldn´t waste any more time waiting for them.
+They answered that they didn´t have the documents, as they were sent to the Ministry of Labour – once again, according to them- to cancel my Working Permit.

 I was already used to their lies over and over again… but to confirm, I asked some Vietnamese friends that worked in Human Resources if it could be true.
-They told me that it wasn´t and that Elink Vietnam was consciously keeping my documents.
+They told me it wasn´t.
+Elink Vietnam was consciously keeping my documents.

 I went to their office again, and they kept repeating that they did not have my documents (or any responsibility on them, when I gave them to do the Working Permit ).

-Honestly, how many times did I have to listen to Elink Vietnam ´s threats and lies?
+Honestly, how many times I had to listen to Elink Vietnam ´s threats and lies?